 Where can I get a COVID test?

 You can get free COVID tests at Miami-Dade County drive-thru, walk-in and mobile sites.
 Find a Miami-Dade County testing site here.
 Tests also are available at pharmacies and urgent care centers.

 The state of Florida is providing free monoclonal antibody treatment for people with COVID-19.
 You can also receive the treatments at hospitals and clinics.
 To find a site, click here.

 You can also find information and help getting an appoint from volunteers in the Facebook group South Florida COVID-19 Vaccination Info.

 You can find information on COVID vaccines in Broward here.

 Which vaccines are being given?

-So far, two vaccines have been approved for use in the United States, and both are being given in South Florida.
+So far, three vaccines have been approved for use in the United States, and both are being given in South Florida.
 Residents receive two doses of the same type of vaccine.

 - Pfizer-BioNTech COVID-19 vaccine.
 This vaccine requires two doses, 21 days apart.
 Click on the link to learn more about how this vaccine works.